matimortari/linkstack/README.md

 - **Authentication:** Sign in with Google or GitHub.
 - **Dashboard Page:** Manage your profile, links, and settings from your dashboard.
 - **Custom User Page:** Create your own page with your name, profile picture, and an optional header.
 Customize it and add as many links as you want!
-- **Link Buttons:** Add links to your profile, with custom titles and layouts.
+- **User Links:** Add links to your profile, with custom titles and layouts.
 - **Social Buttons:** Add social media buttons to your profile, with custom colors.
 - **Support Banner:** Support important causes with a profile banner for your page.
 - **Analytics:** Track the number of clicks on your links and the number of visits to your page.
-- **Feedback Form:** Send feedback to the developer and leave a rating if you want.
 - **Theme Switch:** Toggle between light and dark theme.

 ## 🛠️ Stack